lschierer/RUT/packages/luke/20061031/something-to-think-about.md

 ---

-title: Something to think about
+title: "Something to think about"
 date: 2006-10-31 15:46:03
 tags:
   -  morality-religion